 Such a dog is not at all afraid of a stranger, understands well its power superiority over him and perfectly feels the fear that its very appearance evokes - even if it is not ferocious, but neutral or rather friendly.
 At the same time, not necessarily the powerful jaws of such a "man`s friend" will be muzzled - on the contrary, the owners who are completely confident in the harmless disposition of their "pets" the calf`s height will often be complacently sure that "he does not bite", "well, he only sniffs you in order to meet you", "he will never attack anyone in his life", "he only looks so terrible, but in fact he is kind", "he is harmless as a teddy bear".

-Especially dangerous in the society of a drunken owner is the bull terrier, which, like an infernal machine, is just waiting for the opportunity to release a badly concealed fierce disposition outward.
-That's why, one day, walking along a country road and noticing the man walking toward him, who was dragged by a horrible creature with great force for a long leash, all of which showed a genuine interest from afar and obviously gathered at least me to "sniff" , as naive people imagine it, but in reality, most likely, and to bite my teeth in the leg, I asked this drunk dogman to slow down a little, turned resolutely and went in the opposite direction, eventually making an impressive detour, to avoid a meeting with this terrible couple.
+That is why, one day, walking along a country road and noticing a going towards me drunken man, who with a long leash was pulled ahead by this terrifying creature, with all its appearance showing genuine interest from afar and clearly wanting at least to "sniff" me, as naive people imagine, and in fact, most likely, to stick its teeth into the leg, I asked this drunken dog breeder to slow down a bit, turned decisively and went in the opposite direction, eventually making an impressive hook, just to avoid a meeting with this terrible couple.

-I must admit that the drunken master tried with all his might to keep the stretched leash, like a string, the bull terrier, and even shouted to him the word "sit", but these measures did not exert any influence on the dog that had suddenly opened up freedom of action.
-He showed such genuine interest to me that another hundred meters after this extremely dangerous meeting, going in the opposite direction, I seriously feared that a toothy creature would break free from alcohol-weakened hands and rush after me in pursuit.
+It must be admitted that the very drunk owner tried with all his might to keep the pulling leash, like a string, the bull terrier, and even shouted to him the command: "Sit down!" - but these measures did not have any effect on the dog excited with the suddenly opened freedom of action.
+It showed such a genuine interest to me that even a hundred meters after this extremely dangerous meeting, going in the opposite direction, I was seriously afraid that the instantly gone wild toothed beast would still break free from the weakened by alcohol hands of the owner and rush after me.

-So, you do not need to keep a big dog in the city, which is dangerous for passers-by, and for the owner and his family, needs abundant food and, growing and gaining strength, will feel less willing to obey all possible commands and prohibitions and increasingly take power In their paws, and that is especially scary, teeth and jaws.
+So, it is highly undesirable to keep a big dog in the city, which is dangerous both for passers-by, and for the owner and his family, needs abundant food and, growing up and gaining strength, will less and less feel the desire to obey all sorts of commands and prohibitions and more and more take power in its paws, and which is especially scary, its teeth and jaws.